billkarsh/SpikeGLX/Markdown/UserManual.md

 things happen under these conditions:

-1) When the run is starting up SpikeGLX uses the pulser to adjust the estimated stream start times so they agree to within than a millisecond.
+1) When the run is starting up SpikeGLX uses the pulser to adjust the estimated stream start times so they agree to within a millisecond.

 2) During the run, the time coordinate of any event can be referenced to the nearest pulser edge which is no more than one second away, and